Eisai Faces Florida Lawsuit Over Allegations Its Weight Loss Drug Belviq Causes Breast Cancer

 Speak with a Florida Defective Products Attorney Today

 Drug companies are quick to tout their products as the solution to your problems.
 But when those same products cause additional problems, those same drug companies are quick to deny any responsibility.
 That is why if you have been harmed by a defective drug or medical device it is important to work with a qualified Boca Raton personal injury lawyer who specializes in such cases.
-Contact the Leifer Law Firm today to schedule a free consultation with a member of our team.
+Contact Leifer & Ramirez today to schedule a free consultation with a member of our team.